 - iTunes to iPhone from music I own, purchased online or ripped from CDs to mp3

 - Previously on Spotify Premium.
 Great service but accumulating regret looking back at how much I’ve spent on it.
-And just like very subscription, the price seems to go up every year or two.
+And just like every subscription, the price seems to go up every year or two.

 - I might consider going back to an old school music player at some point but one step at a time